 - 8) Who should pay for the costs of training (course fees, travel, other costs)?
-50/50 between Council and the individual. - 9) If councils are required to pay for training, should a training fund be established to reduce the financial impact for small and regional local governments?
+State Government. - 9) If councils are required to pay for training, should a training fund be established to reduce the financial impact for small and regional local governments?
 Should contribution to such a fund be based on local government revenue or some other measure?